ayushjaipuriyar/battmngr/README.md

 I'm actively trying to support more devices and I'm in need of someone willing to point out new models `battmngr` could support and test experimental verions of the script.

-Looking to test on:
-- Lenovo IdeaPad Flex 5 14are05/14alc05 (experiemental_support, reported working on 82LM* devices)

 ## Note
 When in configuration:
 - Rapid Charge Off